hanshuting/manual-multisession-alignment/README.md

 ROI panel:
 - Delete ROI: delete matched ROIs (for all days) from the listbox
 - Del on frame: delete the current ROI from the matched results on the current frame

+## Running the program
+Before running the program, you need to have the template and spatial component files ready (see `save_multisession_template_example` for an example).
+To run the program, simply launch `manual_multisession_align.mlapp` with matlab, and run directly using the AppDesigner.
+No installation is needed.

 ## Interface
 ### Interface for loading template and manually selecting landmarks: